MHuy51/pirated-fight-list/README.md

 ## Features to be added
 - To be played on an application window instead of a console
+- Make the interface to make more sense
 - Connect to online database to contain high scores and questions

 ## Installation